APPENDICES

 Jean Renaud, a 25-year-old farmer from France, reached New Orleans aboard the ship Athens out of Le Havre in June 1850.

 Claude F. S. Renaud, a 30-year-old farmer from France, reached New Orleans aboard the ship Pyramid out of Liverpool, England, in June 1850.
 He probably was the same Claude François Séraphin, called Séraphin, son of Jean Baptiste Renaud and Françoise Carrey of Daubs, France, who married Azélie or Azélia, daughter of Spanish Creole Jean Baptiste Castille, at the Grand Coteau church, St. Landry Parish, in February 1865.
-Claude F. S. died near Grand Coteau in January 1868; he was only 45 years old; his succession record was filed at the Opelousas courthouse, St. Landry Parish, the following April.
+Claude F. S. died near Grand Coteau in January 1868, age 45; his succession was filed at the Opelousas courthouse, St. Landry Parish, the following April.

 Pierre Renault, a 20-year-old farmer from Alsace, reached New Orleans aboard the ship Zanons or Zazons out of Le Havre in December 1851.
 He was going to Texas.